OpenM-Project/mcdoc.github.io/docs/story.md

 ::: timeline 2024-12-01
 - **M Centers Server Discontinuation** ***again***
-  - Since M Centers was being offline commonly and almost all the time, he discontinued his Discord server without any other thought and kept M Centers alive in his website.
+  - Since MCenters was being offline almost all the time, he discontinued his Discord server without any other thought and kept M Centers alive in his website.
 Now, M Community is the only official place for support related to M Centers.
 :::

 ::: timeline 2025-01-07
-- **M Centers Website Discontinuation**
+- **M Centers Discontinuation**
-  - M Centers was being
+  - As time passed by, M Centers website, along with all other sources, have been removed by tinedpakgamer.
+Not just that, he no longer wants the title `MCenters` or `M Centers` to refer to this app.
+But, there are other places where you can find how to download it's archives.
 :::